Avni Labs Logo

 Silicon

 Tesla is building a semiconductor research facility in Austin, Texas — referred to internally as a "Terafab" — focused on chip design, and plans to more than double its AI compute capacity within roughly six months.
 The AI5 chip has reached the tape-out stage, with volume production expected in 2027.
+Tesla's custom silicon efforts compete with Nvidia's dominance in AI training hardware.

 "We're further increasing our investment in AI-related initiatives, including the AI infrastructure to support robotaxi and the launch of Optimus."